TheLux83/100-days-of-code/log.md

 **Thoughts:** I've finished my little passphrase program.
 But since it's not that user friendly to use a console program, I started learning tkinter to create a little gui for it.
 It's a 5:30 hour video.
 So much to watch and learn.

+### Day 49: March 29, 2020

+**Today's Progress**: Created a little simple calculator from a tutorial.

+**Thoughts:** tkinter seems to be pretty easy, but you don't have a gui to create the gui.
+You have to create everything from text.
+So it seems, that this is the reason, many people don't like it.
+But I think, if you don't want to create a big gui, it's pretty good.